 * The name Devil's Bridge comes from the legend of an agreement between St. Nicholas and the devil for construction of this bridge, in exchange for the delivery of the first soul that would pass across.
 It is said that the Saint was able to cheat the devil, throwing a cheese on the bridge and making sure that the first to go over was an animal.

-Nearby there is the 13th century Gothic style Church of St. Francis.
+Nearby you can also see the 13th century Gothic style Church of Saint Francis.
 The apse is just below the watch tower and has several 14th century frescoes.
-According to art critics many of these paintings are by Allegretto Nucci da Fabriano (1315-1373), hence date from around 1348.
+According to art critics many of these paintings are by Allegretto Nucci da Fabriano (1315-1373) and date from around 1348.

 Originallya hospital for pilgrims, over the centuries the abbey was a centre not just of great economic importance but also a cultural and religious centre.

 Then a slow decline began, and in the early 15th century it suffered serious damage when it was sacked by “Braccio di Montone”, a famous Soldier of Fortune (born in 1368), but also a patron of artists.